Stan Rickaby

-Stanley Rickaby (12 March 1924 – 8 February 2014) was an English footballer who played as a right back.
+Stanley Rickaby (12 March 1924 – 8 February 2014) was an English footballer who played as a right-back.

-Biography
+Career

 Rickaby was born in Stockton-on-Tees.
 He began his career with South Bank in 1940 and in July of the following year joined Middlesbrough as an amateur.
 He turned professional with Boro in July 1946.
 In February 1950 he signed for West Bromwich Albion for a fee of £7,500.
 He made his only appearance for England on 11 November 1953, in a 3–1 win against Northern Ireland at Goodison Park.
 A leg injury sustained in the 1954 FA Cup semi-final against Port Vale meant that Rickaby missed the final, but he nevertheless received a winner's medal, having played in all the previous rounds of the competition.
 He took up the role of player-manager at Poole Town in the Southern Football League in June 1955, where he was sacked from the manager position in December 1959 and replaced by the former Real Madrid manager Michael Keeping.
 After this he moved to Weymouth.
 Rickaby transferred to Newton Abbot Spurs in August 1963 before retiring as a player a year later.

+Later life

 Rickaby moved to Australia in the late 1960s to work with Aboriginal communities and published his autobiography in 2002.